ivfreire/ivfreire/README.md

 My favourite leisure activities include watching cartoons and films, listening to music, reading and gaming.

+In my spate time I usually enjoy some retrogaming and hacking around with old (vintage) tech.
+Currently I am learning how to develop NES games in Assembly and it has been pretty fun.

 ### Favourite technologies

 <a href=""><img height="50px" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" title="GNU/Linux"></a>